 This warm chicken with green beans and chard is a simple weeknight summer recipe.
 No fussiness.
 No pretense.
 Just honest ingredients prepared in a manner that doesn’t obfuscate the loveliness inherent in summer.–Nigel Slater

 - 6 tablespoons olive oil

-- Small bunch of mint, stems discarded, leaves finely chopped
+- 1 small bunch of mint leaves finely chopped

 - A little oil